golemfactory/golem-docs/src/pages/docs/dapps/hello-world-dapp.md

 3. set up the root route for the app
 4. launch the Flask server

-!!! info
+{% information level="info" %}

 You may wish to customize the "Hello..." message up there, so as to make your application (and, more importantly, its VM image) unique.
 Our repository is set up to reject repeated uploads of images with matching signatures so, if you encounter an issue while uploading your application later in this tutorial, just please use the hash that we'll provide you there.

-!!! warning
+{% /information %}

+{% information level="warning" %}

 For local testing, we could have gotten away with just `app.run()`.
 That makes the server listen on the local host address (`127.0.0.1`) by default.
 We need it to bind to all addresses so that it can later work correctly in Golem.
+{% /information %}

 ## Local test